Tag along with me to uncover a day in the life of a Business Analyst!

 Note: if you are working in waterfall environment, the day will be similar except for all the agile scrum ceremonies.

-About 8: 20AM you’d find me on my way to work.
-I typically drop off my daughter at her school on the way to my job and then generally I get in around 8:30AM.
+Usually at about 8:20AM you’d find me on my way to work.
+I typically drop off my daughter at her school on the way to my job and then generally I get in around 8:45AM.
 Since the pandemic, however, I am working from home, so I drop off my daughter at her new school which is 5 minutes from our house, then return to my home to work.

 Once I’m in, I start my day by checking my calendar to see what’s scheduled.